 As I watched the hours tick by, I became aware of a persistent feeling in my gut and I knew there wouldn’t be any more emails.
 A couple years back I had been told by someone in my family that certain members of our family were concerned that I would show up at said family member’s funerals when they died, so I totally expected the silence.

-Over the next three days, I googled Steven’s full name at least twice every day to see if there was anything about his death, but it wasn’t until the fourth day that an obituary finally appeared.
+Over the next three days, I googled my father’s full name at least twice every day to see if there was anything about his death, but it wasn’t until the fourth day that an obituary finally appeared.

 As I opened it and started reading the words in front of me, I realized I was holding my breath.
 So many people had told me that I would miss him when he was gone, that I would have regrets but as I started reading, I knew that wasn’t the case.
-The first sentence was that Steven had died peacefully at a hospice close to where he lived, so that meant he had suffered in the last hours, if not months before his death and I didn’t really need to read anymore, but I did.
+The first sentence was about my father dying peacefully at a hospice close to where he lived, so that meant he had suffered in the last hours, if not months before his death and I didn’t really need to read anymore, but I did.

 What’s worse is sometimes I can’t cry unless I get into the shower and turn the water on, but that day, I sat on the seat of the toilet and started to whimper immediately.
 Then my whimpering turned into sobs and my sobs turned into blubbering and as I sat there with tears running down my face, I started to think I’d lost complete control of my senses because I cried for hours.

 Not because I was sad about my father’s death, but because I was sad for me.
-Sad that things hadn’t been different between him and me, and sad knowing that nothing can or will ever change that because now he’s gone.
+Sad that things hadn’t been different between him and me, and sad knowing that nothing can or will ever change that because now he was gone.

 …but, and like I mentioned earlier it’s always a big but; I don’t have any regrets.
 I feel stronger than I have in decades, and the sense of freedom knowing that he can never criticize or lie about me (ever again!) has given me this incredible feeling of elation, and I’m going to run with that …like the friggin’ wind!